Store Hours

 Protect Your Garden With Mulch

-Finish your flower bed with mulch and compost.
+Finish it off with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps the soil moist.
+It may help foster stronger plants that bear more flowers and fruit.
+Mulch keeps your soil from drying out and controls weeds.
 Compost and mulch can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
 Shop for the seeds, soil, and fertilizer you need in the aisles of your Cerritos Garden Center, online, or on our mobile app.
 Let's get growing together.

 5000 Hardwick St